temyers/cucumber-jvm-parallel-plugin/readme.md

 FAQ
 ===
-Q. Why isn't there much activity on this project

-A. The plugin is considered feature complete.
-If you feel there is something missing, raise an issue.

 Q. Why are my tests not executed?

 A. By default this plugin generates integration tests.
 Ensure that the